 In Anxiety and Avoidance, psychologist and anxiety disorder expert Michael Tompkins presents a universal protocol to help you cope with anxiety, panic, and fear, regardless of your particular mental health diagnosis.

-who is anxious.
-Filled with self-help forms and useful tools,
+anxious.
+Filled with self-help forms and useful tools, readers can

-Institute for Cognitive Therapy, New York, and distinguished
+Cognitive Therapy, New York, and distinguished founding fellow and

 anxiety, panic, and fear to the extent that it has a detrimental